IETF-Hackathon/mDNSResponder/README.md

 In an operational network, for each link you will need a properly delegated subdomain, delegated (using DNS “NS” records) to the Discovery Proxy on that link, which acts as the authoritative DNS server for that DNS subdomain name.
+To delegate the link name subdomain to the appropriate Discovery Proxy, the Discovery Proxy device needs a DNS hostname, to go in the delegating DNS “NS” record.
+You can run a Discovery Proxy without a DNS hostname, but in this case you will not be able to use DNS delegation, and clients will have to be configured with the IP address of the Discovery Proxy, as explained below in the section “Manually adding a DNS resolver address”.
+If you don’t have a DNS hostname for your Discovery Proxy device, then where these instructions talk about the hostname, you can use the name “discoveryproxy.home.arpa” instead.

-For evaluation you can use a temporary name, without it being formally delegated.
+For evaluation you can use a temporary name for the link, without it being formally delegated.

-If you (or your organization) has a DNS domain name already, then you can use a subdomain of that name.
+If you (or your organization) has a DNS domain name already, then you can use a subdomain of that name for the link.
 If your DNS domain name is “example.org” then you could use “my-building.example.org” as the name for the link on which the Discovery Proxy resides.
+For testing, it is okay if this link subdomain name is not formally delegated to your Discovery Proxy.
 If you don’t have a suitable domain name you can use, then you can use “service.home.arpa” as the name for the link on which the Discovery Proxy resides.

+To recap:
+two DNS domain names are involved here, the DNS name for the advertised link, and the DNS hostname for the Discovery Proxy doing the advertising.
+These two names are different.
+One names the advertised link; the other names the device doing the advertising.
+By default the names for testing are:

+	Link name: service.home.arpa
+	Discovery Proxy hostname: discoveryproxy.home.arpa

 ## Configuring and Running the Discovery Proxy